+Can you grow weed in Arkansas?
+Read this article to know everything in detail.
 Former American President Bill Clinton smoked a joint in Arkansas a long time ago, but he didn’t inhale.
 What a waste of a joint!
 He said he never intended to breathe it in and was simply experimenting.

 Yes, it was a long time ago, but if the laws were anything similar to what they are now it makes some sense.
 Arkansas is a little strict about marijuana in general.

 If President Clinton’s story taught the people of Arkansas anything, it’s that anyone could try marijuana one time and still turn out to be a good person.
 That is possibly the reason behind their relaxed rules for first-time offenders.
 If arrested for having weed in Arkansas, you’ll likely get a pesky parole sentence rather than jail time.

-Growing in Arkansas
+Growing Marijuana in Arkansas

 Arkansas has no laws about growing marijuana specifically.
 Instead, they consider it the same as possession, which is the same charge for up to 4 ounces.
-There are, however specific laws about using materials to grow marijuana in Arkansas.
+There are however specific laws about using materials to grow marijuana in Arkansas.
 Possession of growing paraphernalia in Arkansas is a felony that can get you up to 6 years in jail.

 Keep it small

 You also want to use as few supplies as possible to prevent another legal problem.
 When your grow needs to stay small, the quality of your plants becomes very important.
-Purchase high-potency seeds from our store and get the most from the few seeds you grow.
+Purchase high-potency seeds from the ILGM store and get the most from the few seeds you grow.